Duce Staley: Philadelphia Eagles

 Staley became a coaching intern for the Philadelphia Eagles during the 2010 offseason.
 On February 8, 2011, Staley was promoted to special teams quality control coach.
 After the departure of Andy Reid, Staley remained on the new staff with Chip Kelly and was promoted to the team's running backs coach.
 Kelly was fired as the team's head coach in December 2015 and Staley was interviewed for the vacant head coaching job in January 2016.
 Staley was retained as the team's running backs coach by new head coach Doug Pederson on January 20, 2016.
 On February 4, 2018, Staley won his first Super Bowl as a coach, and second overall, as the Eagles defeated the Patriots, 41–33, in Super Bowl LII.
 On February 20, 2018, Staley was promoted to assistant head coach while maintaining his running backs coach position.

 On August 2, 2020, Eagles head coach Doug Pederson was diagnosed with COVID-19 during training camp.
 He planned to communicate with the team virtually during his quarantine, and he relinquished day-to-day head coaching duties to Staley in the interim.
 Pederson returned to the team on August 12.

 The "Duce Staley drill", a practice drill that Staley created to enhance players' footwork, was added to the NFL Scouting Combine in 2020.

 Detroit Lions

 On January 25, 2021, Staley was hired by the Detroit Lions as their assistant head coach and running backs coach under head coach Dan Campbell.

 Carolina Panthers

-On February 1, 2023, Staley joined new head coach Frank Reich and the Carolina Panthers as the running backs coach and assistant head coach positions.
+On February 1, 2023, Staley joined new head coach Frank Reich and the Carolina Panthers as the running backs coach and assistant head coach.
 On November 27, Staley was fired along with quarterbacks coach Josh McCown and head coach Frank Reich.